remix-run/react-router/docs/route/should-revalidate.md

 - After an [`action`][action] is called via:
   - [`<Form>`][form], [`<fetcher.Form>`][fetcher], [`useSubmit`][usesubmit], or [`fetcher.submit`][fetcher]
-  - When the `future.unstable_skipActionErrorRevalidation` flag is enabled, `loaders` will not revalidate by default if the `action` returns or throws a 4xx/5xx `Response`
+  - When the `future.v7_skipActionErrorRevalidation` flag is enabled, `loaders` will not revalidate by default if the `action` returns or throws a 4xx/5xx `Response`
-  - You can opt-into revalidation for these scenarios via `shouldRevalidate` and the `unstable_actionStatus` parameter
+  - You can opt-into revalidation for these scenarios via `shouldRevalidate` and the `actionStatus` parameter
 - When an explicit revalidation is triggered via [`useRevalidator`][userevalidator]
 - When the [URL params][params] change for an already rendered route
 - When the URL Search params change